Who To Talk To For

 - Requires the presence of all / the majority of the staff

-- Can provide a valuable asset for the company (training sessions, presence to an event, a retreat, etc.)
+- Can provide a valuable asset for the company (training sessions, presence at an event, a retreat, etc.)

-then, talk about it with the management board or drop a line to firstname.lastname@example.org.
-We'll evaluate it against other proposals or ideas, possibly collecting votes by everybody.
-We'll also make sure it stays in the budget and cohordinate the presence of every involved people.
-If you want to help in / drive the organization, you'll be welcome as long as your Team Leader will give an OK to spend a part of your time on the activity.
+then talk about it with the management board or drop a line at firstname.lastname@example.org.
+We'll evaluate it against other proposals or ideas, possibly collecting votes from everybody.
+We'll also make sure it stays within the budget and coordinate the presence of every involved people.
+If you want to help in / drive the organization, you'll be welcome as long as your Team Leader will give you the OK to spend a part of your time on the activity.